 Twister4Azure Map-AllGather

 The Map-AllGather primitive is implemented in Twister4Azure using the Windows Communication Foundation (WCF)-based Azure TCP inter-role communication mechanism of Azure platform, with the Azure table storage as a persistent backup.
 It performs simple TCP-based broadcasts for each Map task output, which is an all-to-all linear implementation.
-Workers don’t wait for the other workers to be completed and start transmitting the data as soon as a task is completed, taking advantage of the inhomogeneous finish times of Map tasks to avoid the communication scheduling and network congestion.
+Workers don’t wait for the other workers to be completed and start transmitting the data as soon as a task is completed, taking advantage of the inhomogeneous finish times of Map tasks to avoid communication scheduling and network congestion.
 More sophisticated implementations could be a tree-based algorithm or a pairwise exchange-based algorithm.
 However, the performance of these optimized algorithms may be hindered by the fact that all data will not be available at the same time.

 H-Collectives Map-AllGather

 H-Collectives Map-AllGather primitive is implemented using the Netty NIO library on top of Apache Hadoop.
 It performs simple TCP-based best effort broadcasts for each Map task output.
 If a data product is not received through the TCP broadcasts, then it would be fetched from the HDFS.
-As shown in fig. 7, tasks for the next iteration are already scheduled and waiting to start as soon as all the AllGather data is received, removing most of the MapReduce application startup and task scheduling overhead.
+As shown in Fig. 7, tasks for the next iteration are already scheduled and waiting to start as soon as all the AllGather data is received, removing most of the MapReduce application startup and task scheduling overhead.